 Russia and China See in Trump Era a Chance to Roll Back Human Rights Promotion at U.N.

-As U.S. retreats from the world, Moscow and Beijing seek to gut U.N. programs, cut staff.
+As the United States retreats from the world, Moscow and Beijing seek to gut U.N. programs, cut staff.

 China and Russia, emboldened by the Trump administration’s retreat on human rights issues and its drive to cut spending at the United Nations, are quietly seeking to scale back programs in U.N. peacekeeping missions around the world that protect civilians from violence and sexual exploitation, according to diplomats and confidential documents.